Stoneside Custom Drapery

 Step 4: Measure the height

 Do the same thing, but this time vertically.
-Again, ensure you’re getting the correct type of measurement per the instructions of your manufacturer.
+Again, ensure you’re using the correct type of measurement per your manufacturer's instructions.

 Step 5: Write it down